UdaraJay/Stats/README.md

 ```
 cargo build --release
 ```
+This will create the executable file you need in the /target/release/ folder

 **Embed events collector** <br/>
 You use this to automatically collect pageviews or other events triggered by calling `stats_collect('event_name', 'optinal_url_override')` from javascript once the script below is initialized.